zooniverse/front-end-monorepo/packages/lib-classifier/src/components/Classifier/components/SubjectViewer/components/VariableStarViewer/README.md

 ### Workflow

-The Workflow of the project had a configuration that specified to the Monorepo Front End that the Scatter Plot Viewer should be used.
+The Workflow of the project should have a configuration specified that the Variable Star Viewer should be used.

 `workflow.configuration = { subject_viewer: 'variableStar' }`